 The development of an electric vehicle industry is therefore an 'urgent' priority to protect Nepal's tourism resources, reduce the burden of foreign exchange spending and take advantage of the country's abundant hydropower resources as an alpine country.
 In 2018, President Oli proposed a National Action Plan for Electric Mobility, with the goal of reducing dependence on oil imports by more than 50% by 2050.

 Currently, Nepal's electricity sector has built 52 charging stations in different parts of the country to encourage the electrification of transport.
 Currently, the retail price of petrol and diesel vehicles in Nepal is 261% higher than the cost, while electric private cars are only subject to 10% excise duty, 13% VAT and 10% customs duty, and are exempt from road tax, compared to Rs 30-50,000 per year for oil vehicles, making Nepal the only country in the world with such a huge relative tax difference.
-This is the only country in the world where there is such a huge difference in relative taxation, and is a clear indication of the Nepalese government's commitment to the transition to electrification.
+Nepal is the only country in the world where the relative tax differentials are so large, and is a good indication of the government's commitment to the electrification transition. transition to electrification.

 In the face of the opportunities brought by the Nepalese government's new energy vehicle development strategy, many car companies have also jumped at the chance to enter the Nepalese market.
 In October of the same year, Fujian New Longma signed an order for 100 electric micro-trucks and micro-vanes with SEV Group in Nepal.